diegosmorf/rpg-combat-dojo/README.md

 1. Game start with 2 player:
     - each one select a character and define a Name (max 20 chars)

-1. Initially, the only Character available is Soldier with status:
+1. Initially, the only Character Job available is Soldier with new info:
     - Health (HP) = 500
     - Level (LV) = 1
     - Strength (STR) = 35

-1. Each Turn, one player can run an action
+1. This is turn-based game, so each player can run one action each turn
-    - the actor and target change each turn (simple sequence: 1,2,1,2, ...)
     - The initial action available is Attack which applies Damage to a target player
     - The actor player roll a dice (random number 1-6)
     - Damage is calculated by  STR * random_number
     - The target player has the HP subtracted by Damage

+1. Now, we can start with battles.
+You can run turns until the one player is dead
+    - the actor and target change each turn (simple sequence: player 1, player 2, player 1, player 2, ...)
-1. End Of Game
+    - End Of Game
+        - All two players start with Live Status
-    - if one player achieve HP = zero, so the game ends
+        - if one player achieve HP = zero, status become dead and the game ends
+        - consider max of turns to avoid infinite game ( )
-    - show the winner player
+        - show the winner player (if both players still live, so the winner is with greater Health points)

 ## Iteration Two

 1. Two New property was added to character:
     - Defense(DEF) = 20 (initial)
-    - Status = Alive or Dead (when HP =0, so status become Dead )
 1. The Damage will be calculated
     - Actor player run a dice ( act_random 1-6)
     - Target player run a dice ( tgt_random 1-6)
-    - Damage = ((act_str * act_random ) - (tgt_def * tgt_random))
+    - Damage = ((act_str *act_random ) - (tgt_def* tgt_random))

-## Iteration Three

 1. End Of Game
     - show history based on columns:
         - actor player name